bitkom-ev/mapplic-maps/readme.md

 This Module is a fork of: https://www.drupal.org/project/mapplic_maps (which did not work for me) This is preset / prepared for German users mainly.

-3 Controller are prepared:
+3 controllers are prepared:
-welt
+* welt
-europa
+* europa
-deutschland
+* deutschland
-bundeslaender
+* bundeslaender
-startup laender
+* startup laender

 for other countries or regions copy controller and adopt wording scheme.
 I know this could be better solved with variables, but I had no time for this.